 Once the fluid draining slows to a trickle…

 Put the drain plug back in.
+Use a torque wrench to tighten the plug.
 The torque specification is 36 ft-lbs.

 Remove the dipstick and use the long funnel, or use the poor-man’s long funnel by adding a length of old tubing onto the end of a regular funnel.